dotnet/EntityFramework.Docs/entity-framework/core/querying/tracking.md

 [!code-csharp[Main](../../../samples/core/Querying/Tracking/Program.cs#Tracking)]

+When the results are returned in a tracking query, EF Core will check if the entity is already in the context.
+If EF Core finds an existing entity, then the same instance is returned.
+EF Core won't overwrite current and original values of the entity's properties in the entry with the database values.
+If the entity isn't found in the context, then EF Core will create new entity instance and attach it to the context.
+Query results don't contain any entity, which is added to the context but not yet saved to the database.

 ## No-tracking queries

 No tracking queries are useful when the results are used in a read-only scenario.
 They're quicker to execute because there's no need to set up the change tracking information.
 If you don't need to update the entities retrieved from the database, then a no-tracking query should be used.
 You can swap an individual query to be no-tracking.
+No tracking query will also give you results based on what is in the database disregarding any local changes or added entities.

 [!code-csharp[Main](../../../samples/core/Querying/Tracking/Program.cs#NoTracking)]